railsbridge-boston/cookbook/venue-coordination/README.md

 See the guidelines
 [here](/venue-coordination/README.md#after-party-venue-guidelines).

-## 2 days before
+## 2-7 days before

-If the venue has building security, they generally require a list of everyone who will be attending the workshop.
+If the venue has building security, they generally require a list of everyone who will be attending the workshop (Note - Microsoft NERD requires *1 week* ahead of time!).
 If so, do the following:

 * Get a guest list from the Registration Coordinator.
 This should include:
   - students
   - volunteers (TAs, organizers, etc.)
   - sponsors
   - child care providers
+  - children?
 * Send your venue Point of Contact the guest list.